TechSnazzy/animal-trading-cards/readme.md

+# README File for the Animal Trading Cards

 Instructions
 You will be provided with the following files:

-card.html
+- card.html
-styles.css
+- styles.css
-placeholder.png
+- placeholder.png
-design-prototype.jpg
+- design-prototype.jpg

-Required Changes
+# Required Changes

 Make the following changes to card.html

 Change the heading to the name of your favorite animal